Table of Contents

 Keep in mind that wet foods, semi-moist foods, and raw/homemade foods may have different feeding ratios based on weight.
 It’s very important to read the food labels to make sure you’re not underfeeding or overfeeding your cat based on the food you give them.

-First, you can give your cat free choice.
+- Free Choice: First, you can give your cat free choice.
 This means they will be able to eat whenever they want and be given a set amount of food.
+Whether they eat this immediately or spread it throughout the day is entirely down to them.

-You might also limit the time in which your cat has to eat.
+- Time Limit: You might also limit the time in which your cat has to eat.
 This is good for cats that are picky because they’ll learn they only have a small window to eat, or they’ll have to wait.
+This is also a must if you are feeding your cat wet food as this cannot be left out for an extended period or it will spoil.

-Then there is the traditional way of feeding your cat by giving them meals at specific times of the day.
+- Set Meals: Then there is the traditional way of feeding your cat by giving them meals at specific times of the day.
+This is how I feed my cat.
+I split the recommended amount of food she needs into four portions and feed her these at regular intervals.

 If you choose this method, cats should be given food at proper intervals to match their natural feeding patterns.
 Typically, since cats will hunt during dawn and dusk, you should give your cat one meal in the morning and one in the late afternoon or evening.